pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/secrets.md

 ## Manage Secrets using Pulumi ESC environments

-With Pulumi ESC environments, you can manage secrets wherever they live.
-Pulumi ESC environments provide a centralized abstraction in front of the most common secrets manager/vaults while providing security through RBAC and audit controls.
+With Pulumi ESC, you can manage secrets wherever they live.
+Pulumi ESC provides a centralized abstraction in front of the most common secrets manager/vaults while providing security through RBAC and audit controls.

 ### Sharing Secrets Across Multiple Teams